paketo-buildpacks/rfcs/text/builders/0000-jammy-builders.md

 ### Image Naming and Tagging

-The stacks will name and tag their release images with the following pattern:
+The builders will name and tag their release images with the following pattern:

 ```
 paketobuildpacks/builder-jammy-{variant}:{version}